 - Provisions the Health Attestation Certificate received from the HAS

-- Upon request, forwards the Health Attestation Certificate (received from HAS) and related runtime information to the MDM server for verification
+- Upon request, forward the Health Attestation Certificate (received from HAS) and related runtime information to the MDM server for verification

-Currently, it is required that certificates be issued from an on-premises CA, and that SSO be enabled in the user’s VPN profile.
-This will enable the user to obtain Kerberos tickets in order to access resources on-premises.
-Kerberos currently does not support the use of Azure AD certificates.
+Currently, it is required that certificates used for obtaining Kerberos tickets must be issued from an on-premises CA, and that SSO must be enabled in the user’s VPN profile.
+This will enable the user to access on-premises resources.

 Client connection flow